org-cloudbees-dragan/traditional-ha/README.md

 ## Open the Operations Center

 * Point the browser to http://$OC_URL  (by default this is http://oc.ha/)
-* Unlock the Operations center, you will find the key in the docker-compose logs on your console
+* (Not required when using CasC) Unlock the Operations center, you will find the key in the docker-compose logs on your console
-* Yu can use this command to get the password
+* (Not required when using CasC) You can use this command to get the password

 ```
 docker-compose exec operations-center   cat /var/jenkins_home/secrets/initialAdminPassword